 Enter the amount of Utah withholding tax withheld by this corporation on behalf of this shareholder.
-This amount will be claimed on the shareholder's individual Utah return.
+The shareholder will claim this amount on their individual Utah return.

 Enter an "X" if the S corporation entered a "1" in the Withholding Waiver Request box at the top of Schedule N to not withhold Utah tax on all pass-through entity taxpayers, or if the S corporation entered a "2" in the Withholding Waiver Request box at the top of Schedule N and entered an "X" on line B of Schedule N for this specific shareholder.